monstercat/arp/README.md

 * **Validation Definition:** A structure containing rules on how to validate a specific response property
 * **Validation Matcher:** A comparison value/placeholder to evaluate against a primitive data type within the response (e.g. bool, string, int)

-### Features
-* **Test definitions as Config:** Use yaml to define your tests.
-It's easy to write and less verbose than JSON.
-You can use anchoring to reuse sections or values in multiple places.
-* **Data Persistence:** You can store results that your validation matches and use them as inputs or matchers in subsequent tests
-* **Interactive Mode:** You can run test files in an interactive mode allowing you to retry individual tests, evaluate variables, or dump the data in the data store at that point in the test suite's execution

 ## Installation
 ```shell
 export GO111MODULE=on